BjornvdLaan/postgres-citus-performance-test/README.md

 This is an initial exploration of how to build a Data Vault model in Azure PostgreSQL Hyperscale.

 ## Parameters
-We always have 10000 Hub inserts and then the Sat and Reference table inserts are a multiple of that (multipliers: 10, 100, 500, 2500, 10000, 50000).
+We always have 10000 Hub inserts and then the Sat and Reference table inserts are a multiple of that (multipliers: 1, 10, 100, 500, 2500).
+You can also configure the number of times you want to execute the experiment.
+This can be convenient if you let your machine run during the night.
+Regardless of whether you configure the number of runs or you just call the script multiple times, the results are always appended (so not overwritten) into the appropriate file.
+This way you always have all test results from a specific combination of parameters in one file together.